RuochengHan/Networks/OracleCloud_FRP/manual.md

 Nginx is used to forward HTTP to HTTPS

 1. nginx
+2. acme
 if success, you will see: "Welcome to tengine!
 If you see this page, the tengine web server is successfully installed and working.
-Further configuration is required." in your domain (close frps).
+Further configuration is required..." in your domain (close frps).

-For online documentation and support please refer to tengine.taobao.org.

-Thank you for using tengine."

 Renew certificate (note that 5 failures per hour):
 ```bash